rpetzandrian/justnews-frontend/README.md

 3. Bootstraps
 4. React Bootstrap
 5. Next Iron Session
+6. Pusher Beams for Notification

 ## Features
 The features in this project include:
-> User can read news inside the world
+- User can read news inside the world
-> User can request to be an Author and Publish his own News
+- User can request to be an Author and Publish his own News
-> User can likes and saves the news he want
+- User can likes and saves the news he want
-> User can interract with author through comment
+- User can interract with author through comment

 ## Screenshoot